mxxo/egs_mesh/src/example/input_mesh.md

 Here, the format version is confirmed to be 4.1, and the only media name is `H2O`.
 Further on in the file, node coordinates and element nodes are also stored.
 The `msh` format is documented [here](http://gmsh.info/doc/texinfo/gmsh.html#MSH-file-format).

-With a fresh input mesh file in hand, you're ready to write an EGSnrc input file.
+With a fresh mesh file in hand, you're ready to write an [EGSnrc input file.](./egsinp.md)

 ## Scripting in Gmsh